If you have a question that you want to be added to the faq contact us.

 However, if we do cooperate for a long time better prices could be arranged.

-But you could use paypal or your personal e-banking account to convert currency.
+But you could use paypal or your personal e-banking account to convert currency if needed.

 In-house, all of the following: Mastercard, Maestro, VISA, JCB are accepted via an online POS.
 Additionally you could pay with Bitcoin or Ethereum.